Ushiku Daibutsu Buddha Statue

 "Tastes of JAPAN by ANA" is a regional vitalization project that collaborates with the different prefectures in Japan to present the Land of the Rising Sun in all of its diverse glory.

-Guinness World Records-holding bronze Buddha statue stands 120 meters tall in Ushiku, Ibaraki
+Bronze Buddha statue stands 120 meters tall in Ushiku, Ibaraki

 Ushiku Daibutsu is the world's largest bronze statue of Buddha constructed by Higashi Honganji Temple.
 The city of Ushiku was chosen as the statue's site for its relations with Shinran, the founder of the Jodo Shinshu sect of Buddhism.
 The interior of the statue houses the main worship hall as well as an 85-meter-high observatory, and a serene garden at its feet creates a peaceful environment.